Taklamakan Desert: Oasis

-The Taklamakan Desert has very little water making it hazardous to cross.
-Merchant caravans on the Silk Road would stop for relief at the thriving oasis towns.
-It was in close proximity to many of the ancient civilizations—to the Northwest is the Amu Darya basin, to the southwest the Afghanistan mountain passes lead to Iran and India, to the east is China, and even to the north ancient towns such as Almaty can be found.
+The Taklamakan Desert has very little water, making it hazardous to cross.
+Merchant caravans on the Silk Road would stop for relief at its thriving oasis towns.
+It was in close proximity to many ancient civilizations—to the Northwest is the Amu Darya basin, to the southwest the Afghanistan mountain passes lead to Iran and India, to the east is China, and even to the north ancient towns such as Almaty can be found.

 The key oasis towns, watered by rainfall from the mountains, were Kashgar, Miran, Niya, Yarkand, and Khotan (Hetian) to the south, Kuqa and Turpan in the north, and Loulan and Dunhuang in the east.
-Now, many, such as Miran and Gaochang, are ruined cities in sparsely inhabited areas in the Xinjiang Autonomous Region of the People's Republic of China.
+Now, many sites, such as Miran and Gaochang, stand in ruins, and encompass sparsely inhabited zones in the modern Xinjiang Autonomous Region of the People's Republic of China.

-The archaeological treasures found in its sand-buried ruins point to Tocharian, early Hellenistic, Indian, and Buddhist influences.
+Numerous archaeological treasures have been found in the sand-buried ruins of the Taklamakan.
+They point to Tocharian, early Hellenistic, Indian, and Buddhist influences.
 Its treasures and dangers have been vividly described by Aurel Stein, Sven Hedin, Albert von Le Coq, and Paul Pelliot.

-Mummies, some 4000 years old, have been found in the region.
+Mummies, some dated to as far back as 4000 years, have been found in the region.

 Later, the Taklamakan was inhabited by Turkic peoples.
-Starting with the Han dynasty, the Chinese sporadically extended their control to the oasis cities of the Taklamakan Desert to control the important silk route trade across Central Asia.
+Starting with the Han dynasty, the Chinese sporadically extended their control to the oasis cities of the Taklamakan Desert to control important silk road trade routes across Central Asia.
 Periods of Chinese rule were interspersed with rule by Turkic, Mongol and Tibetan peoples.
-The present population consists largely of Turkic Uyghur people and ethnic Han people.
+The present population consists largely of Turkic Uyghur people and ethnic Han Chinese.

 Scientific exploration

 This desert was explored by several scholars, including Xuanzang, a 7th-century Buddhist monk, and, in the 20th century, the archaeologist Aurel Stein.

 Atmospheric studies have shown that dust originating from the Taklamakan is blown over the Pacific, where it contributes to cloud formation over the Western United States.
-Further, the traveling dust redistributes minerals from the Taklamakan to the western U.S.A. via rainfall.
+Further, the traveling dust redistributes minerals from the Taklamakan to the western U.S. via rainfall.
 Studies have shown that a specific class of mineral found in the dust, known as K-feldspar, triggers ice formation particularly well.
 K-feldspar is particularly susceptible to corrosion by acidic atmospheric pollution, such as nitrates and phosphates; exposure to these constituents reduces the ability of the dust to trigger water droplet formation.

+In May 2023, China announced that it would drill a hole to around 11 km depth to investigate the layers of crust in that area.
+It will not be as deep as the Kola Superdeep Borehole (12,262 metre.